Due diligence explained: business checklist

 Documents to collect:

-- Articles of association and shareholder agreements
+- Articles of incorporation and shareholder agreements

-- Material contracts โ customer, supplier, and employment โ including change-of-control clauses
+- Material contracts -- customer, supplier, and employment -- including change-of-control clauses

 - Schedule of current and threatened litigation